I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-More than five years after it was first released, Ratt’s 2010 album Infestation still ranks as one of the most pleasant surprises I've had in a VERY long time.
-I must confess that when news of this project was first announced in 2009, I didn't have very high hopes for it at all.
-I had been a fan of the first several records by these infamous L.A. rodents during my high school days, particularly 1983's debut EP and their 1984 breakthrough album Out of the Cellar, but it had become pretty obvious that the band was phoning it in by the time 1988’s disappointing Reach For the Sky album came around.
-My hard-rock tastes had also moved towards heavier fare by that time anyway, so over the next decade or so I watched from a distance while Ratt went through the inevitable cycle of breakup and eventual reunion, mourned the tragic 2002 heroin-related death of founding guitarist Robbin Crosby (R.I.P.), and had a falling out with vocalist Stephen Pearcy that led to his being replaced by journeyman Jizzy Pearl (Love/Hate, L.A.
+My tastes had moved towards heavier fare by then anyway, so I watched from a distance over the next decade as Ratt went through the inevitable cycle of breakup and eventual reunion, mourned the tragic 2002 death of guitarist Robbin Crosby (R.I.P.), and had a falling out with vocalist Stephen Pearcy that led to his being replaced by journeyman Jizzy Pearl (of Love/Hate and L.A.
 Guns) for a number of years.
-However, it seems that time (and, apparently, lack of record company interest) really does heal all wounds, because eventually Ratt patched up their differences with Pearcy and announced that they were starting work on their first studio album since 1999 for their new label Loud & Proud, a division of Roadrunner Records.
+However, time (and lack of record company interest) indeed heals all wounds, because Ratt patched up their differences with Pearcy and announced their first studio album since 1999 for their new label Loud & Proud, a division of Roadrunner Records.

 "Eat Me Up Alive"